Close

 Can Grapes Cause Miscarriage?

-In a study done on primates, researchers found that resveratrol supplements lead to fetal abnormalities.
+In a study done on primates, researchers found that resveratrol supplements led to fetal abnormalities (5).
 Resveratrol is a compound found in the skin of grapes, which is known to aid in losing weight and fighting cancer, though the research is underway.
-This led researchers to recommend pregnant women should avoid any supplements containing this compound.
+This led researchers to recommend that pregnant women avoid any supplements containing this compound.
 However, the catch is that one supplement pill contains about 250 to 500 mg of resveratrol, while a bowl of grapes contains only one mg of resveratrol.
-So, you would technically need to consume roughly about 160 cups of grapes every day to match this amount of compound, which is highly unlikely!
+So, you would technically need to consume roughly 160 cups of grapes every day to match this amount of compound, which is highly unlikely!

 Enjoying a healthy serving of grapes is unlikely to cause any harm.
 However, if you are still worried, you can avoid red grapes and consult your doctor to clear your doubts.